Life Skills Entry 3 - Georgie Dawes

 “[Coaching] has helped my people skills, such as introducing myself, and with things such as body gestures and eye contact, which are really useful for interviews.”

 Georgie has also recently been offered a place on the Surrey FA Youth Forum, where he will be representing young people within football, and developing his own skills and those of others.
-He is planning on progressing to Sport Level 1 at College, before continuing in the world of sport, hopefully as a full-time coach.
+He was also chosen to be the face of Kidney Care UK campaign as a result of his attitude and positivity towards life.